-We include certain non-GAAP financial metrics as defined by Regulation G by the Securities and Exchange Commission.
-These non-GAAP financial metrics are not based on any comprehensive set of accounting rules or principles and should not be considered a substitute for, or superior to, financial metrics calculated in accordance with GAAP, and may be different from non-GAAP metrics used by other companies.
-In addition, these non-GAAP metrics should be read in conjunction with our financial statements prepared in accordance with GAAP.
+We include certain non-GAAP financial measures as defined by Regulation G by the Securities and Exchange Commission.
+These non-GAAP financial measures are not based on any comprehensive set of accounting rules or principles and should not be considered a substitute for, or superior to, financial measures calculated in accordance with GAAP, and may be different from non-GAAP measures used by other companies.
+In addition, these non-GAAP measures should be read in conjunction with our financial statements prepared in accordance with GAAP.